Australia’s S&P/ASX 200 (Index: ^AXJO)(ASX: XJO) and ALL ORDINARIES (Index: ^AXAO) (ASX: XAO) indices finished lower on Friday.

 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

 - 5 Stocks for Potentially Building Wealth After 50

-Tristan Harrison has no position in any of the stocks mentioned.
-The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of ZIPCOLTD FPO.
-The Motley Fool Australia has recommended BUBS AUST FPO.
+Tristan Harrison owns shares of COSTA GRP FPO.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of and recommends Jumbo Interactive Limited.
+The Motley Fool Australia owns shares of and has recommended COSTA GRP FPO and Sydney Airport Holdings Limited.
+The Motley Fool Australia has recommended Jumbo Interactive Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.